Zululand Cultural Tours

 Tinta Safaris will collect you from your Hotel and travel up through the rolling hills of Zululand to St Lucia World Heritage Site, where we will be on time to settle into our accommodation and enjoy sundowners on the edge of the lake.
 The evening is spent around a Traditional South African Braai.

-Day 2 (1 December -
+Day two (1 December - 31 May)

 After a leisurely breakfast it is down to the beach, to enjoy two hour's of Deep Sea Marine Mammal watching with the crew of Advantage, which guarantee you "the most fun you will have with your cloths on."
 On returning to shore, we will visit the Crocodile farm.
 After lunch there will be time to rest or explore St Lucia Village while waiting to go on a sunset Hippo & Croc Tour with Advantage Cruiser where you spend two hours viewing Hippo, Crocodile's, Fish eagle and viewing African sunset.

-Day 2 (1 June -
+Day two (1 June - 30 November)

 After a leisurely breakfast it is down to the beach, to enjoy two hour's of Whale watching with the crew of Advantage, which guarantee you "the most fun you will have with your cloths on."
 On returning to shore, we will visit the Crocodile farm.
 After lunch there will be time to rest or explore St Lucia Village while waiting to go on a sunset Hippo & Croc Tour with Advantage Cruiser where you spend two hours viewing Hippo, Crocodile's, Fish eagle and viewing African sunset.